cofx22/blog/posts/vertx-error-handlers-failure-handlers.md

 If there is no error handler registered for status code 500, an exception thrown in a failure handler will lead to an internal server error.

-We saw above that error handlers registered on sub router are ignored.
+We saw above that error handlers registered on sub routers are ignored.
 Failure handlers registered for routes on a sub router function as expected, however.
 The failure handler registered for one of the routes of a sub router can either return a response itself or fall back to the failure handler of another matching route: